advent94/Chess/README.md

 *En Passant - from french, tresspassing.
 Pawns can capture enemy pawn when it's placed on third row on enemy side, it's first enemy piece move and it moves by two squares, passing your pawn by.
 This is when you can capture said piece diagonally, capturing same square as pawn would be in if it moved only one square.

+*Promotion - when your pawn reaches last rank, you get to promote him to knight, bishop, rook or queen!

 ## History
 I got commissioned to create simple Chess application in Godot in less than 3 days but requirements